Why does System Data take so much disk space on Mac?

 If you have macOS Monterey or older, follow these steps:

-- Go to the main Apple menu (Apple icon top left) and choose About This Mac.
+- Go to the main Apple menu (Apple icon on top left) and choose About This Mac.

 - Click Storage and wait for the graph to load.

 - Hover the mouse pointer over the dark gray color.
-You can also click Manage and go to System Data in the sidebar of the window that opens.
+You can also click Manage and go to System Data in the sidebar of the open window.

 How much System Data is normal on Mac?

 The default size of the macOS system is 12 GB.
-It implies that having around 12GB of System Data is normal.
+This implies that having around 12GB of system data is normal.
 Your operating system should automatically maintain and clear this category, but this doesn't always happen, resulting in a loss of precious disk space and often being the reason why "System Data" takes up so much storage.

 However, if your "System Data" shows something around 14-20 GB, you have pretty good chances to slim it down to that original size.
 This is good news, but you'll have to delete some unimportant files.